top of page

 SEP IRA: A total of 25% of your W2 wage $12,500.

-Either way, Solo 401(k) comes ahead in terms of maximum contribution.
+Either way, Solo 401(k) comes ahead regarding maximum contribution.

 Eligibility